emissary-ingress/emissary/DEVELOPING.md

 How do I type check my python code?
 -----------------------------------

-XXX: the `make mypy` target does not exist yet, a future commit will fix this!

 Ambassador uses Python 3 type hinting and the `mypy` static type checker to help find bugs before runtime.
 If you haven't worked with hinting before, a good place to start is